Management Bulletin 17-12

 For eligibility purposes, when enrolling children with exceptional needs whose family’s income exceeds the income threshold, contractors will consider these families income-eligible.
 Additionally, the application for services must include information to identify children with exceptional needs as required in 5 CCR Section 18083.

-If you would like to contact a specific Special Education Local Plan Area (SELPA), a listing is on the CDE Web page at http://www.cde.ca.gov/sp/se/as/caselpas.asp.
+If you would like to contact a specific Special Education Local Plan Area (SELPA), a listing is on the California Department of Education (CDE) Web page at http://www.cde.ca.gov/sp/se/as/caselpas.asp.
 To obtain more information about Special Education services and supports, contact the CDE, Special Education Division, Procedural Safeguards Referral Service, by phone at 800-926-0648.

 Questions regarding the information in this MB should be addressed to your Early Learning and Care Field Services Consultant located on the CDE Web page at http://www.cde.ca.gov/sp/cd/ci/assignments.asp, or by phone at 916-322-6233.

 This Management Bulletin is mandatory only to the extent that it cites a specific statutory and/or regulatory requirement.
 Any portion of this Management Bulletin that is not supported by a specific statutory and/or regulatory requirement is not prescriptive pursuant to California EC Section 33308.5.